In The Internet Pale

 • What to do if the method is not found neither in Query nor in caller object?

 I’ve found the answer to the first question inside the ruby Kernel#eval docs.
-Kernel#eval accepts the special object of class Binding which incapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class Proc.
+Kernel#eval accepts the special object of class Binding which encapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class Proc.
 (In Ruby 1.9 API has changed and Kernel#eval accepts only objects of class Binding).

 eval 'self', block.binding